azuredevcollege/aidevcollege/day1/AzureMachineLearningService/README.md

 :zap: Let's go to **[challenge 7](challenges/challenge_07.md)**!

 In this last challenge, you'll be using Azure Machine Learning Designer to deploy the model you built in challenge 6.

-The goal of this challenge is to create a machine learning model based on regression that will predict the price of a car based on its technical properties.
+Similarly to challenge 5, we'll deploy the model to Azure Kubernetes Service (AKS).

 # Recommended Certifications